chdrchz/atlas-AirBnB_clone/README.md

     <h1 align="center">The Console - An AirBnB Project</h1>
     <h3 align="center">A custom implementation of the console for AirBnB</h3>
     <p align="center"><em>Created by Allyson Ugarte and Savanna Davis</em></p>
-    <p align="center">This command line interpreter is designed to offer an extensible environment for executing commands, managing tasks, and performing various operations seamlessly.
+    <p align="center">The command interpreter provides users with a set of commands to interact with the data stored in classes, enabling functionalities such as adding new places, writing reviews, querying information about specific locations, and managing user profiles.
+Users can navigate through different commands and options using a familiar command-line interface, making it easy to access and manipulate location-based data efficiently.
 Built using Python, it provides a powerful yet straightforward interface that can be easily customized and extended for further use.</p>
     <br>
     <h3>So, what's included?</h3>
     <details><summary><p>Classes</p></summary>